FNA-XNA/docs/docs/3:-Distributing-FNA-Games.md

 * Lots and lots of DLL files.
 	* If you don't know which ones you need, just use them all.

-What you're going to do is place the game itself into the same folder as these Kick/DLL files, and you're also going to put the `lib64/` folder (NOT ITS CONTENTS) from the [fnalibs.tar.bz2 package](1:-Setting-Up-FNA.md#step-2-download-native-libraries) next to your game files.
+What you're going to do is place the game itself into the same folder as these Kick/DLL files, and you're also going to put the `lib64/` folder (NOT ITS CONTENTS) from the [fnalibs.zip package](1:-Setting-Up-FNA.md#step-2-download-native-libraries) next to your game files.
 Any other native libaries you have will also go into the `lib64/` folder (for example, if you're using Steamworks.NET, you would put libsteam_api.so in that folder).

 These files you're looking at are a highly compacted Mono runtime that will be executing the C# assemblies, just as .NET would on Windows.
 The upside is, there are no system dependencies - the whole runtime is in this one folder, and all the native dependencies are in the lib folder.
 Convenient!